Skip to main content

 New installation (aerobic) $12,000 - $18,000

 Wylie pricing runs slightly higher than the Texas state average due to DFW metro labor rates and the additional challenges posed by clay soils.
-Routine pumping at $300-$375 is cheap insurance when you consider that drain field replacement runs $5,000-$12,000.
 Costs increase further for properties with buried lids, limited access, or alternative systems requiring specialized maintenance.

 Prices based on February 2026 provider surveys and market data for the Wylie/Collin County area.
 Your actual cost depends on tank size, accessibility, and system condition.